-Did you know that copper has been in use at least 10,000 years?
+Did you know that copper has been in use for at least 10,000 years?

 As with many natural resources, the total amount of copper on Earth is vast (around 1014 tons just in the top kilometer of Earth’s crust, or about 5 million years worth at the current rate of extraction).
 However, only a tiny fraction of these reserves is economically viable, given present-day prices and technologies.
 More than 95% of all copper ever mined and smelted has been extracted since 1900.